An Algorithm for the Assignment Game Beyond Additive Valuations: The Algorithmic Framework

 \subsection{Description of the algorithm}

+A key component of the algorithm is the use of augmenting paths, a classical tool from graph theory.
+Given a matching $\tau$ in a graph $G$, an augmenting path is a path that alternates between edges in $\tau$ and $G\setminus \tau$ and begins and ends at unmatched nodes.
+Flipping every edge in an augmenting path allows us to increase the size of the matching by 1.

-MATs are the main structure that the algorithm will operate on.
-At each iteration, the algorithm identifies a MAT which we call the \textit{current MAT}, and divides it into one of two categories: either it contains an undermatched item, or all of its items are all fully matched.
-In the first case, the algorithm finds an augmenting path from the unmatched root buyer $k_0$ to the undermatched item, and increases the size of the matching $\nu$.
-In the latter case, it carefully increases the prices of items in the MAT until buyers in the MAT start demanding other items, thus increasing the size of the current MAT.
+MATs are the main structure on which the algorithm operates.
+At each iteration, the algorithm identifies a MAT that we call the \emph{current MAT}.
+If an item in the current MAT is unmatched, the algorithm finds an augmenting path from the unmatched root buyer $k_0$ to the unmatched item and increases the size of the matching $\tau$ by flipping all edges in the path from unmatched to matched or vice versa.
+Otherwise, it carefully increases the prices of items in the MAT until buyers in the MAT demand other items, thus increasing the size of the current MAT.

 The algorithm is formally defined in Algorithm~\ref{alg:gs_core_mech}.
-Starting with prices $p=0$ and an empty matching $\nu$, it iterates until there is no unmatched unit-buyer $k_0$.
-At each outer-iteration (lines \ref{alglin:gs_core_mech:outer_while}-\ref{alglin:gs_core_mech:outer_endwhile}), the algorithm constructs the marginal demand graph $D(\nu, p)$, and identifies a MAT $\mathcal T$ rooted at an unmatched unit-buyer $k_0$ using subroutine \textsc{FindMAT} (line \ref{alglin:gs_core_mech:findmat1}) that is described in Section~\ref{sec:main_result:findmat}.
-If the MAT $\mathcal T$ has an undermatched item, the algorithm uses the subroutine \textsc{AugmentingPath}, which is described in Section~\ref{sec:main_result:augment}, to augment matching $\nu$ along an alternating path from the unmatched root buyer to that item (lines \ref{alglin:gs_core_mech:augment1}-\ref{alglin:gs_core_mech:augment2}).
-Otherwise, the algorithm uses the subroutine \textsc{FindPriceIncrease}, which is described in Section~\ref{sec:FPI}, to conduct a version of Walrasian t\^atonnement by finding a price increase that increases the size of the MAT $\mathcal T$ (lines \ref{alglin:gs_core_mech:inner_while}-\ref{alglin:gs_core_mech:inner_endwhile}).
-By repeating this process, the algorithm can iteratively augment the current matching, until no more buyers demand additional items.
+Starting with prices $p=0$ and an empty matching $\tau$, it iterates as long as there exists an unmatched unit-buyer $k_0$.
+At each outer-iteration (lines \ref{alglin:gs_core_mech:outer_while}-\ref{alglin:gs_core_mech:outer_endwhile}), the algorithm constructs the marginal demand graph $D(\tau, p)$ and identifies a MAT $\mathcal T$ rooted at $k_0$ using the subroutine \textsc{FindMAT} (line \ref{alglin:gs_core_mech:findmat1}), described in Section~\ref{sec:main_result:findmat}.
+If the MAT $\mathcal T$ has an unmatched item, the algorithm uses the subroutine \textsc{AugmentingPath}, described in Section~\ref{sec:main_result:augment}, to augment $\tau$ along a path from $k_0$ to that item (lines \ref{alglin:gs_core_mech:augment1}-\ref{alglin:gs_core_mech:augment2}).
+Otherwise, the algorithm uses the subroutine \textsc{FindPriceIncrease}, described in Section~\ref{sec:FPI}, to conduct a version of Walrasian t\^atonnement by finding a price increase that expands the MAT $\mathcal T$ (lines \ref{alglin:gs_core_mech:inner_while}-\ref{alglin:gs_core_mech:inner_endwhile}).